cogent-computing/COPED/README.md

 ### Steps

-1. Launch the application as above
+1. Launch the application as above.
-2. On the Docker host run `docker-compose exec web python manage.py test`
+2. On the Docker host run `docker-compose exec web python manage.py test`.